pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 Each of the above three sub-commands might still include the following three sub-commands to specify the scope of an operation:

 * `full`: used to back up or restore all the cluster data.
-* `db`: used to backup or restore the specified database of the cluster.
+* `db`: used to back up or restore the specified database of the cluster.
 * `table`: used to back up or restore a single table in the specified database of the cluster.

 ### Common options